Proxy Auto Configuration (PAC) Deployment from GlobalProtect

 Deploy Proxy auto proxy pac is not enabled.

-2. To view endpoint proxy configuration- related details in the PanGPS log for Windows, macOS
+2. To view endpoint proxy configuration- related details in the PanGPS log for Windows, macOS, and linux:

 • Open the GlobalProtect app.